eddysanoli-webdev/Youtube-Tutorials/Django - Full Featured Web App/Notes.md

 - Some people place their "signals" inside their "models", but the documentation recommends that you create a new "signals.py" file to prevent errors from imports.

+- Class based views come in different types depending on the purpose of a specific page:

+  - List views: List elements.
+Like the main page of a blog
+  - Update views: Page for updating elements in a page
+  - Detail view: See details of a specific element

 ### Files

 Django_project